Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Car Insurance Checking Account Issues and Solutions

-- Dispute unauthorized charges: Report any incorrect charges to both your bank and insurance company within 60 days.
+- Dispute unauthorized charges: Report incorrect charges to both your bank and insurance company within 60 days.
 Keep documentation of all communications and payment authorizations for dispute resolution.

 Contact your insurer's customer service for payment issues lasting more than 48 hours.
 If you switch banks or close your checking account, update your payment information with your insurer as soon as possible.
 Most insurers allow you to make these changes online through your customer portal or by calling customer service.